 A series of one-day workshops, action learning sets, one-to-one leadership coaching sessions, a Myers-Briggs (MBTI) analysis of personality style and a specialist 360 degree feedback diagnostic.

-You’ll have the opportunity to learn about best practice as well as developing the leadership skills required to help you deliver services together with professionals, people who need care and support, their families and the community.
+You’ll have the opportunity to learn about best practice as well as developing the leadership skills required to embed co-production into organisations and enable strong ane empowered communities to grow and flourish.

 Leadership for Empowered and Healthy Communities is a joint venture between Skills for Care, Thames Valley and Wessex NHS Leadership Academy, the Department of Health, Think Local Act Personal, ADASS and the Local Government Association.